hahalml/mod_couch/README.md

     }
 }
 ```
-And thecorresponding XML generated equivallent would be:
+And the corresponding XML generated equivallent would be:

 ```xml
 <document type="freeswitch/xml">